thecognicode/Rasa_EN_RU_bot/README.md

 rasa run actions (run this in one terminal)

-Then, open another terminaland type: rasa shell
+Then open another terminal and type: rasa shell (don't forget to activate your virtual environment before running this command/it applies for rasa run actions too if you opened it in a separate terminal)

 ##  Et voilà!
 Now you can start learning a few new words each day by chatting with the bot💛